-- 3. The application, documents and a non-refundable application fee, payable to Garthchester Realty, in the sum of Four Hundred (\$400.00) Dollars plus One Hundred and Fifty (\$150.00) Dollars per person (for a background check) must accompany your application.
+- f. letter of reference from current landlord or managing agent. - g. fully executed contract of sale, together with any riders thereto. - h. a copy of your bank mortgage commitment if financing is being obtained. - 3.
+The application, documents, and a non-refundable application fee, payable to Garthchester Realty, in the sum of Four Hundred (\$400.00) Dollars plus One Hundred and Fifty (\$150.00) Dollars per applicant (for a background check) must accompany your application.
 These fees are non-refundable. - 4.
 The Board reserves the right to request additional information prior to considering your application. - 5.
 By submitting this application for the Board's consideration, you are representing that all statements contained therein are true to the best of your knowledge and are authorizing the Board to verify all statements, including the Board obtaining a current credit report. - 6.
-Where there is more than one purchaser, the information requested is to be answered by all purchasers. - 7.
-The purchaser(s) and all persons to reside at the residence will be required to attend a personal interview with the members of the Admissions Committee of the Board of Directors prior to the committee's moving on the application.
+Where there is more than one applicant, the information required is to be answered by all applicants. - 7.
+The applicant(s) and all persons to reside at the residence will be required to attend an in person interview with the members of the Admissions Committee of the Board of Directors prior to the committee's final review of the application.